YingkunZhou/i386-test/doc/seshadri2012evicted.md

 Figure 4:
 System performance: single-core system

+Figure 4 compares the performance, instructions per cycle (IPC), for different benchmarks with different mechanisms.
+(<sub>For clarity, results for DIP and RTB are excluded from Figures 4 and 5 (left) as their performance improvements are lower compared to the other mechanisms.
+We also don’t present single-core results for benchmarks where all mechanisms perform within 1% of the baseline LRU.
-Figure 4 compares the performance, instructions per cycle (IPC), for different benchmarks with different mechanisms.6 The percentages on top of the bars show the reduction in the last-level cache misses per kilo instruction of D-EAF compared to LRU.
+Our tech report provides the full results [47].</sub>) The percentages on top of the bars show the reduction in the last-level cache misses per kilo instruction of D-EAF compared to LRU.
 We draw two conclusions from the figure.

 First, D-EAF, with its ability to address both pollution and thrashing, provides performance comparable to the better of the previous best mechanisms to address pollution (SHIP) or thrashing (DRRIP) for most benchmarks.